-At the Google Ventures Design Studio, we have a five-day process for taking a product or feature from design through prototyping and testing.
+At Google Ventures, we have a five-day process for taking a product or feature from design through prototyping and testing.
 We call it a product design sprint.
 This is the fourth in a series of seven posts on running your own design sprint.

 In the first two days of the sprint, we’ve learned about the problem, shared a lot of knowledge, and chosen the challenge we want to tackle in this sprint.
 It’s time to start cranking out solutions.
 Expect this step to take between two hours and all day.